 Science says it takes two to three weeks for your taste buds to start changing in response to the foods they encounter.
 So give yourself a chance to gradually adjust, and make changes that are easy for you to make.

-If your tastes can change — especially if you don’t think they ever will — imagine how much you can change if you give yourself a chance.
-Thinking that you will never become a certain kind of person will keep you in the same place forever.
-You’re not someone who hates to workout, who loves fried food, who has no willpower.
-You can become anything: a health nut, a marathon runner, a vegetarian — whoever you want to be.
+What if you’re actually not someone who hates to workout, who loves fried food, who has no willpower?
+You can become anything: a health nut, a marathon runner, a vegetarian – whoever you want to be.